-You can apply to the council for permission to have a dropped kerb (vehicle crossover) installed on the road adjacent to your property.
-It is illegal to drive over the pavement unless there is a vehicle crossover.
+You can apply to the council for permission to have a dropped kerb (vehicle crossover) installed to provide vehicle access to your property.

-- Account number: 81342460
+- Account Number: 31336726

-- Sort code: 40-02-50
+- Sort Code: 16-04-00

 You will also need to provide the following information with your application:

-Please note: We have a duty to maintain our highways and protect it from damage.
+Remember: We have a duty to maintain our highways and protect it from damage.
 It is an offence to do any works on the highway without our permission.

 The Council will need to consider environmental and other factors when determining approval for a dropped kerb.
 Such as the presence of trees, removal of any green spaces / highway verge, and the impact the application will have on the requirements for on-street parking in the vicinity.